ylz1992/personalweb/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi, I'm Alan, a Master's Student in computer science at [Georgia Tech](https://www.gatech.edu/), currently work as a RA at [Efficient And Intelligent Computing Lab](https://eiclab.scs.gatech.edu/).
-My research surrounds Trustworthy AI and ML Safety, with current projects exploring robustness and jailbreak methods in T2I models and VLMs.
-I'm interested in developing red-teaming methodologies to enhance reliability of LLM/VLMs.
+Hi, I'm Alan, a PhD student in the [Machine Learning Group](https://www.cs.tulane.edu/~jhamm3/) at Tulane University, advised by with Prof. Jihun Hamm.
+My research interests broadly span ML privacy and safety.

+Previously, I did my Master's at [Georgia Tech](https://www.gatech.edu/) and University of Florida, and my undergraduate degree at Beijing Jiaotong University.

-Previously, I worked as a R&D engineer; You can find [highlights of my designs](/personalweb/blog/2024/Portfolio-Highlights-at-CADG/).
+I used to worked as a R&D engineer; You can find [highlights of my designs](/personalweb/blog/2024/Portfolio-Highlights-at-CADG/).
 Outside research, I enjoy studying Spanish, reading poetry, and playing tennis.

-Email: zhouyilun1992@gmail.com